Should variations in human sleep be targeted for medical interventions?

 This is why sleep maintenance insomnia is treated as a sleep disorder and not normal human variation: it’s disruptive to society.
 It can be a nuisance to individuals as well — being chronically sleep-deprived can lead to serious social and health problems — but it wouldn’t be such a nuisance to individuals if society was set up to allow for people to sleep the ways they want to.
 American sleep patterns are more indebted to our ideas about the workday and school day than any basis in human nature or evolution.
 Some sleep disorders are serious and benefit from medical attention.
 But people who experience sleep maintenance insomnia might benefit more from a midday nap than a pharmaceutical fix or a large coffee.
 It’s up to us all to think about how society might better reflect our needs for sleep — to invent social arrangements that benefit us rather than pharmaceutical companies and the corner Starbucks.

-The Slumbering Masses: Sleep, Medicine, and Modern American Life.
+Matthew Wolf-Meyer is assistant professor of anthropology at the University of California, Santa Cruz, and author of The Slumbering Masses: Sleep, Medicine, and Modern American Life.
 He blogs regularly here, and is currently writing a series of blog posts for Psychology Today.

 “A groundbreaking contribution to our understanding of sleep and its manifold discontents.
 With scrupulous care, Matthew Wolf-Meyer probes the current state of sleep medicine as well as its absorbing history.
 At a time when modern society’s dependence on sleeping pills and plush bedding has never been greater, The Slumbering Masses is all the more welcome for its ambitious compass and penetrating insights.”